kasumabalidps/minecraft-player-count-js/README.md

-## Discord Bot for Minecraft Server Status
+## Discord Minecraft Bot

-This Discord bot displays the status of a Minecraft server, showing the number of players online.
-It updates the status every minute.
+This is a Discord bot built using the `discord.js` library.
+The bot retrieves the player count of a Minecraft server and displays it as its activity status in a Discord server.

+### Features
+- Automatically updates the player count every minute
+- Displays the player count as the bot's activity status
+- Handles server offline scenarios gracefully

+### Technologies Used
+- [Discord.js](https://discord.js.org/) - A powerful JavaScript library for interacting with the Discord API.
+- [replit.com](https://replit.com/) - Used for hosting the bot and ensuring it stays online.
+- [cron-job.org](https://cron-job.org/) - Used for scheduling regular updates and keeping the bot online 24/7.
+Be sure to copy the Replit URL to the cron job.

 ### Setup